afsec/cellular-js/README.md

 - A lot...
 - More documentation needed (You're welcome)
-- There is no type-system (yet, maybe some day, did I hear "patreon"..?)
+- There is no type-system (yet, maybe some day)

 ## Pro